 The place of effective management test is one of substance over form.
-It therefore requires the identification of those persons in a company who actually 'call the shots' and exercise 'realistic positive management'.
-Otherwise stated, a company's place of effective management must be determined by ascertaining who makes the key management and commercial decisions for the conduct of the company's business as a whole.
+It therefore requires the identification of those persons in a company who actually "call the shots" and exercise "realistic positive management".
+Otherwise stated, a company's place of effective management must be determined by ascertaining what are and who makes the key management and commercial decisions for the conduct of the company's business as a whole.
 Once this determination has been made, it is necessary to determine where those decisions are in substance actually made.